zolli22/izoll_blogdown/content/project/blog_posts/blogposts.md

 projects: []
 ---

 As part of my data science class with Professor Kelly McConville in spring 2020, I contributed to a series of blog posts for my class assignments.
+I've attached the blog posts and corresponding github repos below.
+Enjoy!

 For the first assignment I created buffaloTrees, a data package for the inventorized trees in Buffalo, NY.
 This dataset comprises all street trees within the City of Buffalo.